ReactiumCore/Reactium/markdown/plugins.md

 }
 ```

-Now that we've defined the zones for our layout, let's add our existing `HomeNavigation` component as a plugin to the `navigation` zone.
+Now that we've defined the zones for our layout, let's add our existing `HomeNavigation` component to the `navigation` zone.

 Within our `components/HomeNavigation` directory, we will create a **plugin.js** file like so: